zmcddn/coding-interview-guide/README.md

         - This article shows you [How to predict your interview questions](https://interviewgenie.com/blog-1/2020/5/4/how-to-predict-your-interview-questions)
     - Ask any questions that you might be interested through your interview
         - For example, when certain technologies were mention in your interview, you may ask your interview how those technologies are used in the company
+    - **NOTE** this step is quite important, it will not only show that you are interested in the company and the position, but also a chance for you to learn the company culture and tech stack, and decide if you really want to work for this company or not.
+        - From the technical perspective, ask the tech stack and even specific versions will let you know if the team has lots of tech debt.
+Discussing certain technologies will also show that you are strong in the area
+        - From the company culture perspective, how your interviewers dealing with certain situations will give you a sneak peak of how company operates and what the company culture looks like

 - Here are some really good resources for you to prepare:
     - AGAIN if you wanna prepare for certain questions, there are lots examples online, just google, and use Youtube